benjaminmwilson/cordova-plugin-downloader/README.md

 Chrome / Safari debugging reveals many basic problems but if this isn't sufficient suggest `adb logcat` for Android and Xcode Window->Devices and Simulators for iOS.
-Example Android with filter for app com.yourco.yourapp:
+Example Android with filter for app `com.yourco.yourapp`:

 macOS / Linux: